-A quorum is necessary for the transaction of Council business.
+A quorum is necessary for the transaction of council business.
 A majority of three (3) Councilors will constitute a quorum and is the minimum number of votes required to take any action, regardless of the number of Councilors present, provided passage of ordinances, emergency ordinances and Council-initiated amendments are subject to the Charter voting requirements.

-- VII.
-Agenda, Conduct, Regular Meetings and Special ((Board)) Council Hearings
+VII.
+Agenda, Conduct, Regular Meetings and Special Board Council Hearings

 - A. All Tuesday Clark County Council meeting agendas will be provided for the following order of business and will be posted online by 5 pm on the preceding Wednesday.
 The time of the meeting shall be posted with the agenda in all locations it appears online.

 - i.
 Special recognition, if applicable

 - ii.
 Pledge of Allegiance

 - iii.
 Invocation

 - iv.
-Bid Awards, if applicable
+Councilor roll call

 - v.
-Public Testimony on ((Consent and)) Separate Business items
+Amendments to the Agenda

 - vi.
-Consent Agenda
+Bid Awards, if applicable

 - vii.
-Separate Business
+Public hearings matters, including public comment, if applicable

 - viii.
-Open Public Comment
+Open Public Comment and Public Comment on Consent and Separate Business items

 - ix.
-Public hearing matters, if applicable
+Consent Agenda

 - x.
-Councilor Communications
+Separate Business

 - xi.
 County Manager Report

 - xii.
 Adjourn

-- B. The County Manager, or their designee, is responsible for reviewing the Council meeting agenda prior to posting.
+- B. The County manager, or their designee, is responsible for reviewing the Council meeting agenda prior to posting.

 - C. Any Councilor may request an item be removed from a Tuesday consent agenda for discussion.
 The Council will consider that item as a separate item of business.
-Approval of a consent agenda is by a simple majority voice vote of the Council.
-Agendas for Tuesday meetings will be posted in the sixth-floor Hearing Room, placed on the County website at www.clark.wa.gov and emailed on request at least four (4) calendar days before the meeting. - D. The County Manager has authority to place ordinances, resolutions and/or staff reports on the Tuesday meeting agenda after review of the proposed items with the Budget Director during their weekly review prior to the next regular meeting. - E. Except as provided in Section 8.2 of the County Charter, a Councilor((s)) seeking to put an item on a Tuesday meeting agenda will bring ((take))-the item to the Council Chair or the County Manager with the support of at least one other Councilor and the item will be placed on the Tuesday meeting agenda.
-No discussion or deliberation by more than two Councilors will occur until the open session of the Tuesday meeting. - F. All ordinances will be reviewed and signed by the Prosecuting Attorney, or designee, prior to action by the Council. - G. The form, enactment, amendment, and repeal of the Council ordinances; the nature and passage of Council resolutions; and the nature and passage of Council motions shall conform with Section 8.1 through Section 8.6 of the County Charter. - H. All matters coming before the County Council involving County funds will be presented in compliance with current budget guidelines and include((e))ing, but not limited to, a fiscal note. - No motion will be debated unless seconded.
-When a motion is seconded, the Council Chair will say so, and Councilors will proceed with discussion then voting((to action on it)). - J. The Councilor proposing an amendment has the right to begin debate on the amendment when acknowledged by the chair. - K. County appointed officials, elected officials or staff may address the Council at the request of any Councilor or recognition by the Council Chair.
+Approval of consent agenda is by a simple majority voice vote of the Council.
+Agendas for Tuesday meetings will be posted in the sixth-floor Hearing Room, placed on the County website at www.clark.wa.gov and emailed on request at least four (4) calendar days before the meeting.

+- D. The County Manager has authority to place ordinances, resolutions and/or staff reports on the Tuesday meeting agenda after review of the proposed items with the Budget Director during their weekly review prior to the next regular meeting.

+- E. Except as provided in Section 8.2 of the County Charter, a Councilor seeking to put an item on a Tuesday meeting agenda will bring the item to the Council Chair or the County Manager with the support of at least one other Councilor and the item will be placed on the Tuesday meeting agenda.
+No discussion or deliberation by more than two Councilors will occur until the open session of the Tuesday meeting.

+- F. All ordinances will be reviewed and signed by the Prosecuting Attorney, or designee, prior to action by the Council.